sapipeti/bosch_exercise_1/README.md

 - Wien

 The plot shows the temperature in Celsius and Fahrenheit also.
-Upon request a report.png gets downloaded showing the result of the plot.
+Upon request png picture gets downloaded showing the result of the plot.

 **HTTP endpoint:**